Bivariate change point detection: joint detection of changes in expectation and variance: Practical Performance

-In A we see the input $\mathbf X$.
-The null hypotheses $C=\emptyset$ is rejected.
-The bars mark the three estimates $\hat C$.
-B visualizes empirical means ($\approx 2.1, 11.3, 10.3, 5.4$) and standard deviations ($\approx 4.0, 4.2, 11.7, 8.5$) calculated from all data within the estimated sections: the plus marks the estimation from all data left of the first estimate $420$.
-Then the outgoing arrow directs right, meaning an increase in the mean at $420$.
-The second arrow points upwards (and slightly left) meaning an increase in standard deviation at $500$.
-Finally, the last arrow points south-west meaning a decline in both estimates at $743$.
-The lengths of the arrows indicate the strengths of the effects.
-Segment C facilitates change point interpretation, extending the explanation from Section \ref{sect:cpd}: assuming symmetric data we find a rejection circle.
-The four involved processes $(J_{h,t})_t$ are omitted to avoid visual overload.
-The legend explains the color coding of the windows.
-The effect at the first estimated change point $420$ is strong: it is the smallest window $h_1=70$ that detects the change and the dartboard lies far away from zero.
-Since the dartboard touches the abscissa, it is not hard to argue that the change occurred in expectation only.
-The effect at the second estimate $500$ is less strong.
-However, the dartboard is light green, i.e., it was still the smallest window to detect the change.
-The dartboard lies close to the ordinate and thus it is not hard to argue that the change occurred only in the variance.
-The third dartboard is found in dark red.
-The largest window $h_4=160$ was necessary to detect the change.
-In that sense, the effect is the smallest of all (also compare the short arrow in segment B).
-The dartboard lies diagonally and it is now hard to argue that a change only occurred in a single parameter.
+Panel A shows $\mathbf X$. $C=\emptyset$ is rejected.
+The bars mark $\hat C=\{420,500,743\}$.
+Panel B shows the means ($\hat\mu\approx 2.1, 11.3, 10.3, 5.4$) and standard deviations ($\hat\sigma\approx 4.0, 4.2, 11.7, 8.5$) calculated from all $(X_i)_i$ in the estimated sections: we start at '$+$' (first section) and follow the arrows, i.e., point right (increase $\hat\mu$ at $420$), then upwards (increase in $\hat\sigma$ at $500$), and then south-east (decrease in both $\hat\mu$ and $\hat\sigma$ at $743$).
+The length of an arrow marks the effect size.
+Panel C facilitates interpretation, recall Section \ref{sect:cpd}: the symmetry assumption yields $\mathscr R=\mathscr C^c$.
+The $(J_{h,t})_t$ are omitted for overview.
+The $h_k$ are color-coded (legend).
+The effect at $\hat c_1=420$ is strong as it is detected by the smallest $h_1=70$ (light green), also the dartboard lies far off.
+The dartboard touches the abscissa suggesting a change only in $\mu$.
+The effect at $\hat c_2=500$ is less strong.
+However, it was still $h_1$ that registered the change point.
+The dartboard lies close to the ordinate suggesting a change only in $\sigma^2$.
+The largest $h_4=160$ (dark red) was necessary to detect $\hat c_3=743$.
+The effect is the smallest among all (compare short arrow in B).
+The dartboard is positioned diagonally suggesting changes in both parameters.